Barbell Behind Back Shrug

 How to Perform

-1. Shrug your shoulders straight up toward your ears as high as possible.
+1. Shrug shoulders straight up toward ears.

 Coaching Tips